 The first artist to be featured in the Beacon branch, at 1476 NY-9D (technically in Wappingers Falls, across the street from the Dollar General) is Stanley Lindwasser, a new Beacon resident from Forest Hills, Queens, and Hoboken, New Jersey.
 Stanley spent decades teaching in the New York City public school system, and relocated to Beacon with his wife Helen and little dog Rembrandt last year.
 This is his first opportunity showing in a gallery in Beacon, albeit a comfortable waiting lounge for customers of the bank.

 "Because we are a community bank," says Michelle Barone-Lepore, Vice President of Marketing for Rhinebeck Bank, "it's important for us to stay connected to art and the artists in the community.
 Supporting the community is very important to us, and this is one way in which we do so."
 As for participating in Beacon's Second Saturday with their new gallery, the Beacon branch is open on Saturdays from 8:30 am to 12:30 pm.
 Stanley Lindwasser's paintings will be on display for October's Second Saturday, and will remain up through November 3.

-Artists who are accepted into the program and have shows in the gallery get the benefit of Rhinebeck Bank's social media reach as well as an Opening Reception put on by the bank.
+Artists who are accepted into the program and have shows in the gallery reap the benefit of Rhinebeck Bank's social media reach, as well as an Opening Reception put on by the bank.
 How has the reaction been received by the public?
 "They love it," says Michelle.
 "For some artists, we hold receptions after-hours for people to come view their artwork.
 We had a reception for the artist Harvey Silver.
 He had over 50 people attend his artwork reception and he auctioned off a framed print to raise money for the victims of Hurricane Harvey in Texas."